-The emission factors used for NMVOC, CO, NO_x und SO2 were determined by evaluating emission declarations from refineries for the period 2004 through 2016, in the framework of a research project (Bender & von Müller, 2019)11).
+The emission factors used for NMVOC, CO, NO ${\times}$ und SO ${2}$ were determined by evaluating emission declarations from refineries for the period 2004 through 2016, in the framework of a research project (Bender & von Müller, 2019)11).
 Since no data was available for earlier years, the data obtained this way was used for all years as of 1990.

-Source of emission factor Substance Unit Value Fugitive emissions at refineries NMVOC kg/t 0.0072 Fugitive emissions at refineries NOx kg/t 0.00602 Fugitive emissions at refineries SO 2 kg/t 0.00085 Fugitive emissions at refineries CO kg/t 0.000494 Storage and cleaning of crude oil in tank-storage facilities of refineries NMVOC kg/t 0.0227 Storage of liquid petroleum products in tank-storage facilities outside of refineries NMVOC g/m3 100 Storage of gaseous petroleum products in tank-storage facilities outside of refineries NMVOC g/m3 500 Claus Plants NMVOC kg/t 0.000025 Claus Plants NOx kg/t 0.0022 Claus Plants SO 2 kg/t 0.048 Claus Plants CO kg/t 0.0036
+Source of emission factor Substance Unit Value Fugitive emissions at refineries NMVOC kg/t 0.0072 Fugitive emissions at refineries NO× kg/t 0.00602 Fugitive emissions at refineries SO 2 kg/t 0.00085 Fugitive emissions at refineries СО kg/t 0.000494 Storage and cleaning of crude oil in tank-storage facilities of refineries NMVOC kg/t 0.0227 Storage of liquid petroleum products in tank-storage facilities outside of refineries NMVOC g/m3 100 Storage of gaseous petroleum products in tank-storage facilities outside of refineries NMVOC g/m3 500 Claus Plants NMVOC kg/t 0.000025 Claus Plants NO× kg/t 0.0022 Claus Plants SO 2 kg/t 0.048 Claus Plants СО kg/t 0.0036 into fuel-related and chemical-product-related emissions.

-Emissions from storage currently consider all refinery products.
-It is planed to split those emissions into fuel-related and chemical-product-related emissions.
 While fuel-related will still be reported under 1.B.2 emissions other then fuels (like naphtha, methanol etc.) will be reported under 2.B.10.b - Storage, Handling and Transport of Chemical Products in submission 2022.